 Collaboration policy: group work!
 If you work with other people on this homework, hand in one copy and put all your names on top.
 There will be a revision cycle for this.

-Handing in: on paper in class is fine; otherwise scan/screenshot/photograph into a single file and hand in on Canvas.
-Either way, one handin per group, please.
+Handing in: On paper, in class on Friday.
+Just one handin per group, please!